-PE 274 Clinical Education I: (Prerequisite: PE 272, and admission to the Athletic Training Program) Students are assessed for competency on acute care and immediate emergent management, emergency stabilization and transportation, wound care, and basic taping and wrapping techniques.
+AX 717 - Clinical Education I - Students are assessed for competency on acute care and immediate emergent management, emergency stabilization and transportation, wound care, and basic taping and wrapping techniques.
 Each student will be assigned to clinical education rotations under the direct supervision of a Preceptor.
-Students must complete a minimum of 150 clinical hours but not more than 225 (10-15 hours per week).
+Students must complete a minimum of 250 clinical hours.

-PE 275 Clinical Education II: (Prerequisites: PE 272 and 274.)
-Students are assessed for competency on environmental injury/illness, bracing, padding, anthropometric screening, and ambulatory aids.
+AX 727 - Clinical Education II - Students are assessed for competency on environmental injury/illness, bracing, padding, anthropometric screening, and ambulatory aids.
 Each student will be assigned to clinical education rotations under the direct supervision of a Preceptor.
-Students must complete a minimum of 150 clinical hours but not more than 225 (10-15 hours per week).
+Students must complete a minimum of 250 clinical hours.